 A: Remove the colored cap from the sample collection tool and hold the exposed end in the stream of urine.
 Replace the cap, invert the tool and insert the opposite end into the top of the device.
 The device will wake up from sleep mode, perform the test and automatically clean itself.
 Once completed, remove and dispose of the sample collection tool.
 The results of the test will then be displayed on your Bisu mobile app.

-Q: Will the device measure all three biomarkers simultaneously?
+Q: Will the device measure all biomarkers simultaneously?

 Q: How long does each test take?

-A: The test procedure takes approx. 2 minutes from start to finish, including the automatic cleaning procedure.
+A: The test procedure takes approximately two minutes from start to finish, including the automatic cleaning procedure.

 Q: When should I perform tests?